Electroconvulsive therapy

 - Are suicidal

-- Can't take antidepressant drugs
+- Can't take antidepressant medicines

-- Haven't responded fully to antidepressant drugs
+- Haven't responded fully to antidepressant medicines

 Less often, ECT is used for conditions such as mania, catatonia, and psychosis that do not improve enough with other treatments.